Novizh/job-app/README.md

 ## 📝 Extras
 - I used free package of Rapid API, so if it returns 429, it means my API key calls limit exceeded.
+- I did not push my API key to github, relax.
+It just means you should make your own API key.